Golf betting tips: Preview and tips for the 2023 Travelers Championship

-TPC River Highlands hosts the Travelers Championship and it was originally founded in 1928 as Middletown Golf Club.
+TPC River Highlands was originally founded in 1928 as Middletown Golf Club.
 In 1934 it became Edgewood Country Club and in the early 1980s it was bought by the PGA Tour.

 The golf course was redesigned to TPC standards by renowned golf course architect Pete Dye.
 It reopened as the TPC of Connecticut in 1984.
 It underwent further remodelling in 1989, this time by Bobby Weed in consultation with Howard Twitty and Roger Maltbie and renamed TPC River Highlands.

-The course underwent even more modifications prior to the 2016 edition of the tournament.
+The course underwent even more modifications prior to the 2016 edition of the Travelers Championship.
 The bunkers were restyled throughout the course, incorporating new drainage and new sand for improved play-ability.